openkfw/TruBudget/excel-export-service/README.md

 The easiest way to get started is to use our pre-set [`docker-compose`](./docker-compose.yaml) cluster which starts the whole TruBudget application including the excel export project (that means you need to install [Docker](https://www.docker.com/community-edition#/download)).
 The pre-set cluster contains:

-- 1 Master-Node
+- 1 Alpha-Node
-- 1 Master API connected to Master-Node
+- 1 Alpha API connected to Alpha-Node
-- 1 Frontend connected to Master-API
+- 1 Frontend connected to Alpha-API
 - 1 Excel-export service

 To check what is configurable regarding excel-export service check out the [environment variables section](#environment-variables)